Let’s get real: it’s a lot of pressure trying to entertain an out-of-town guest.

 Sometimes time slips by and you need to grab a quick (and delicious) breakfast before running to your next activity.
 When you need a quick breakfast sandwich at 11:30 A.M., head to Pear and the Pickle.
 With Stumptown Coffee and Boars Head meats, you won’t regret your choice.
 Plus, this Troy Hill eatery provides a perfect opportunity to check out the neighborhood.

-Be sure to order: Sausage, egg, cheese sandwich.
+Be sure to order: The classic – a sausage, egg, cheese sandwich

 Pear and the Pickle (1800 Rialto St)